 LAKE BYRON WATERSHED DISTRICT - The Lake Byron Watershed District received a \$1,843,000 loan at 3.25 percent for 30 years to construct a centralized wastewater treatment and collection system.
+The loan was rescinded by the board.

 LAKE COCHRANE SANITARY DISTRICT - The Lake Cochrane Sanitary District constructed a wastewater collection and treatment system at Lake Cochrane.
 An \$80,000 loan at 3 percent for 20 years was made to the district to refinance a portion of the project.
 Its second loan, in the amount of \$160,000 at 3.5 percent for 20 years, upgraded the wastewater collection system.